AyaanARaza/AyaanARaza/README.md

 📖 I am learning Angular and C++

-🎓 I am proficient, by my standards, in Python and Java.
+🎓 I am proficient in Python and Java.
 These are the languages I know how to do the most in.

 💾 Most of my code will be posted here on GitHub so that people can use my smaller projects to learn and make bigger projects.